legallandscapes/btl/README.md

 # btl
-Python library for creating a collection of BTL files
+Python library for creating a BTL distance matrix from a collection of documents.